-Sr. Rafaela’s life has for the past five decades been tied with the Home of Peace for child victims of the protracted Israeli-Palestinian conflict.
-The place was established on December 8, 1967, as the “Home of Peace on the Mountain of Olives” in Jerusalem.
+For five decades, Sr. Rafaela’s life was tied with the Home of Peace for child victims of the protracted Israeli-Palestinian conflict.
+The home was established on December 8, 1967, as the “Home of Peace on the Mountain of Olives” in Jerusalem.

 Many children were orphaned by the Israeli-Palestinian Six-Day War.
-“Left alone, they lived literally on the street or in cemeteries,” recalls Sr. Rafaela.
+“Left alone, they lived literally on the street or in cemeteries,” recalled Sr. Rafaela in a 2018 interview.
 They ate food scavenged from garbage.
 Some of them were seemingly in a better position as they were given food in return for their work.
 This work, however, was too exhausting for children.

-“We decided to take care of them and create a home for them,” recalls Sr. Rafaela.
+“We decided to take care of them and create a home for them,” Sr. Rafaela said.
 Together with Sr. Imelda Płotka, she began to “collect” orphaned children from the street.
 At the beginning, their home was limited to a few hired rooms, courtesy of Fr.
 Ludwik Semkowski SJ.
 To raise money for food for their children, the sisters played guitar and sang Polish songs.

 They always managed to collect the necessary funds.
-Sr. Rafaela jokes today that the guitar she played on did not have all the strings, so she’s actually she not sure whether the donors were concerned about the orphans or were just trying to dissuade her from singing further.
+Sr. Rafaela joked that the guitar she played on did not have all the strings, so she’s actually she not sure whether the donors were concerned about the orphans or were just trying to dissuade her from singing further.

 However, the money was only enough for such food, clothes and school supplies; they couldn’t raise enough to cover the rent.
 It was at that moment that Providence intervened.
 When the sisters were raising money in the streets of Jerusalem, a swanky Mercedes pulled over in front of them.
 A man got out of the car, asked if the nuns were taking care of war orphans, gave them an envelope with one thousand dollars, and left.

 The sisters dreamed about a home for children.
-It seemed unreal, however, until they were donated a plot of land with a cave.
+It seemed unreal, however, until a donor gave them a plot of land with that also had a cave.
 “For us it was the most beautiful place in the world: the Mount of Olives overlooking the old Jerusalem.
 We applied for a building permit and when it did not come for a long time, we started the construction without it,” recalls the nun.
 However, it was difficult to hide the construction of a children’s home in such an attractive location.
-The case to decide on the demolition or further construction of the facility went to court.
+A court hearing was held to determine if the facility would be allowed to continue construction or be demolished.

-Construction was able to proceed at full blast, though discreetly.
-Sometimes, to keep a low profile, the sisters had to carry steel elements on their backs at night.
+Construction was able to proceed at full speed, though discreetly.
+Sometimes, to keep a low profile, the sisters had to carry pieces of steel on their backs at night.
 Finally, the Home of Peace was opened on December 8, 1967.
-Cardinal Jan Król from Philadelphia blessed the building, in which several hundred children have found shelter ever since.
+Cardinal Jan Król from Philadelphia blessed the building.
+Several hundred have since found shelter there.

 Heroic sisters and razor wire